abkrino/android-to-esp8266-voice-commands/README.md

 # android-to-esp8266-voice-commands

-Simple Android app to listen to voice commands on you device and send them to an ESP8266 board.
+Simple Android app to listen to voice commands on your device and send them to an ESP8266 board.

 Commands are sent via Firebase cloud-hosted NoSQL realtime database, which then are read by ESP8266 through your local wifi connection.

+Kaminski - fckaminski66@gmail.com

 ## Firebase setup: